 5.4.
-For each returned or unredeemed direct debit, the bank fees incurred by the third-party bank and the house bank of AIME UG will be charged further.
+For each returned or unredeemed direct debit, the bank fees incurred by the third-party bank and the house bank of AIME GmbH will be charged further.
 This does not apply in full if the non-redemption and return can be attributed to wrongdoing by AIME.

 5.5.
 AIME is also authorized to charge a processing fee of EUR 4,- per justified payment reminder and a fee of EUR 5,- per justified reminder, unless less damage is proven.